Falsification of Employment Records

 If it’s deemed that there is a case to answer, then a written invitation to a disciplinary hearing should be issued.
 The invitation letter should include details of the meeting clearly.
 The allegations should be laid out in addition to all the necessary supporting documentation and the company’s disciplinary procedure.

-The right to representation should be outlined – S.I.
-No. 146/2000 of the Code of Practice on Grievance and Disciplinary Procedures outlines the right to representation by either a fellow employee or a trade union representative.
-The disciplinary officer should meet with the employee, listen to what they have to say and ask probing questions.
+The right to representation should be outlined.
+The Workplace Relations Commission’s Code of Practice on Grievance and Disciplinary Procedures outlines the right to representation by either a fellow employee or a trade union representative.
+The disciplinary officer should meet with the employee, listen to what they have to say and ask open questions.

 At the end of the hearing, the disciplinary officer should advise the employee they will take into consideration all supporting evidence and provide a timeframe for when they will be back with an outcome.

-The right of appeal must be afforded to any employee involved in any disciplinary proceedings in order to ensure due process.
-The appeal should be heard from an independent individual who has not had any involvement in the disciplinary process.
+The appeal should be heard by an independent individual who has had no prior involvement in the disciplinary process.

 Book a call with a consultant